ChappyA12/RemoteNotifications_iOS/README.md

-# Remote Notifications - MacOS
+# Remote Notifications - iOS

 ## Intro
 This project is intended to be a means of testing the capabilities of [Apple Push Notification Services](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1) and [Amazon Web Services](https://aws.amazon.com).
 To do this, I have written a client [iOS app](https://github.com/ChappyA12/RemoteNotifications_iOS) and a server [MacOS app](https://github.com/ChappyA12/RemoteNotifications_MacOS) that interface with both services to monitor various online triggers and send push notifications to numerous clients.